Miraarchana/SpringFramework/Hibernate.md

 **Hibernate**
-  -ORM Tool
+  - ORM Tool
-  -used in data layer where we have to persist application data to database -implements JPA(Java Persistence API) means it implements set of rules which helps in decoupling ORM tool with another without any change in application.
+  - used in data layer where we have to persist application data to database
+  - implements JPA(Java Persistence API) means it implements set of rules which helps in decoupling ORM tool with another without any change in application.

 Without Hibernate
 - Mapping member variables to column manually